 Volunteers are ordinary people who perform extraordinary work.
 It doesn’t take a great deal of time or sacrifice to make a difference in the life of another person.
 All it takes is the desire to reach out to others and a willingness to learn.

-Volunteers who wish to respond to calls and provide hospital accompaniment to rape survivors during the evenings, weekends, or holidays.
+Volunteers who wish to respond to calls and provide hospital accompaniment to survivors of sexual assault during days, evenings, weekends, and holidays.

 Accompany survivors of domestic violence as they proceed through the court system.
 Volunteers are most often utilized to assist with arraignment court, which occurs Monday through Saturday and runs 8:45 am to approximately Noon.

-Assist with programs given throughout Hamilton County and the Greater Cincinnati area.
-There will be opportunities to attend community fairs and programs to provide information to the public about our services.
+Assist with teen dating/sexual violence prevention programs given throughout Hamilton County and the Greater Cincinnati area.
+There also will be opportunities to attend community fairs and programs to provide information to the public about our services.

 Are essential to organizing documentation, assisting with valuable reports, and supporting the administrative work of our small staff.
 These volunteers may not need to attend training.